 Employees and officers may not serve as a director of any other for-profit company, other than on behalf of the Company, without the approval of the Chief Executive Officer.
-Executive officers, senior financial officers, or financial directors may not serve in such capacity without prior approval of the Company's Board of Directors.
+Executive officers, senior financial officers, or financial directors may not serve in such capacity without prior approval of the Board.